cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >success-sync        = offer-snapshot 1*apply-chunk
 >```

-* If the process is recovering, the process first does the application handshake.
-In this case, the application may or may not have some state stored.
-If the application has no state stored, the `InitChain` will be called.
-Otherwise, not.
-After this, CometBFT enters consensus execution, first in replay mode and then in normal mode.
+* In recovery mode, CometBFT first calls `Info` to know from which height it needs to replay decisions to the Application.
+If the Application did not store any state CometBFT calls `InitChain`.
+After this, CometBFT enters consensus execution, first in replay mode, if there are blocks to replay, and then in normal mode.

 >```abnf
->recovery            = app-handshake consensus-exec
+>recovery            = info [init-chain] consensus-exec
 >```

 * The non-terminal `consensus-exec` is a key point in this grammar.
 It is an infinite sequence of